Where is Your Money Going?

 I was having a conversation with a young lady who shared that she was living paycheck to paycheck but didn't understand why.
 I suggested she create a budget to see exactly where her money was going.
 She said she didn't need a budget as her expenses hadn't changed, but she just didn't have enough money.
 I get that, but a budget could still be helpful.

 For a long time, I did the math in my head.
 I knew what I made and what my typical expenses were.
 Looking back, that was silly; the truth is, having it in your head is not the same as having it in some visual or written format.
-It really is an eye-opener once you visualize where your money is going.
+It's truly an eye-opener once you visualize where your money is going.
 You may be surprised by the results.

 You can only spend 100% of what you have.